Now we are reaching the end of the year, it’s a good time to take stock and consider your private…

 There is a good argument that if consultants set themselves up now in a business, they will be ahead of the game and can start to market their services now.
 Digital marketing is increasing exponentially and having a brand that can be marketed is vital.
 Consultants may miss the boat if they delay in forming a business now and beginning the process of brand awareness of their services and expertise.

-And finally, helping with the lifetime pension allowance
+And finally, to help mitigate the tax situation with the annual and lifetime pension allowance

-Following the introduction of the pension lifetime allowance, many consultants are finding themselves reaching this point but still wishing to undertake activity within their Trust without being hit with the additional tax burden.
-Earning money through an LLP is a vehicle for delivering additional work to the NHS, whilst reducing the tax implications.
+Following the introduction of the annual and lifetime pension allowances, many consultants are finding themselves in a position where they are paying more tax than they are actually earning, ie paying money out to work!
+However they still wish to support their NHS Trust and undertake additional work but without paying for the privilege of doing so.
+Earning money through an LLP is a vehicle for delivering additional work to the NHS, whilst potentially mitigating the tax implications.

 These are just a few of the reasons why consultants form partnerships, particularly when wanting to support their NHS Trust.
 If you need help or advice in establishing your medical partnership or with commissioning your services, please get in touch.